stephencarllicdan/Deliverable-4/README.md

 - "HTML5" – For building structured and semantic web content
 - "CSS3" – For styling and layout
-- **Google Fonts" – Typography customization
+- "Google Fonts" – Typography customization
-- **JavaScript – Basic interactivity and navigation
+- "JavaScript" – Basic interactivity and navigation

-> ⚠️ Note: Tailwind CSS is *not* used in this project.
-The site uses only custom CSS files.

-## 🚀 How to View the Project
+🚀 How to View the Project

 1. Clone or download the repository.
 2. Open `index.html` in your web browser.
 3. Use the top navigation or MENU button to explore other sections.

-## ✅ Submission Details
+✅ Submission Details

-This project fulfills the final website deliverable for our course.
+This project fulfills the final website deliverable for our project.
 It was developed as a group submission with design fidelity, navigation behavior, and layout responsiveness in mind.